rbdannenberg/arco/doc/ugens.md

 ### dualslewb
 ```
-dualslewb(input, attack, [, decay] [, attack_linear] [, release_linear]
+dualslewb(input, [, attack] [, release] [, current] [, chans]
-          [, chans])
+          [, attack_linear = true] [, release_linear = true])
+          -- defaults are attack = 0.02, release = 0.02,
+             current = true, chans = 1; note that attack_linear
+             and release_linear are keyword parameters.
+.set_current(current)
+.set_attack(attack [, attack_linear]) -- defaults to true
+.set_release(attack [, release_linear]) -- defaults to true
 ```

-`/arco/dualslewb/new id chans input attack release attack_linear` `    release_linear` - create a slew-rate limiter that smooths the input by limiting the slope.
+`/arco/dualslewb/new id chans input attack release current` `     attack_linear release_linear` - create a slew-rate limiter
+that smooths the input by limiting the slope.
 There are separate parameters for upward and downward slopes, specified by attack (time in seconds) and release (time in seconds).
 The limiter can also use exponential curves, in which case, attack and release are times needed to slew from 0 to 1.
 (A bias of 0.01 is used so that exponential curves can decay all the way to zero.)
 Control the shape (linear or non-linear) with the parameters `attack_linear` and `release_linear`, which are 1 for linear and 0 for exponential.
 Any negative input is considered to be zero and output is strictly non-negative.
+The initial output value is given by `current`.
+Note that the parameters `attack`, `release`, `attack_linear`, and `release_linear` are not signals and apply to all channels in multi-channel instances.

 `/arco/dualslewb/set_attack id attack attack_linear` - Change the
 `attack` and `attack_linear` control parameters.